New Zealand cricket team in South Africa in 1961–62: Third Test

 The third Test was played at Newlands in Cape Town, beginning on New Year's Day.
 Reid won the toss for the first time in the series and New Zealand chose to bat, scoring 385 runs in their first innings, attacking the South African bowling after losing early wickets.
 Reid scored a "pulsating" 92 runs before Murray Chapple and Zin Harris put on 148 runs for the fifth wicket, Harris scoring his maiden Test century before being stumped for 101.
 Sydney Burke, making his debut for South Africa, took six wickets, including four cheap ones on the second morning of the match.
 Buster Farrer also made his debut for South Africa in the match.

 In reply South Africa were bowled out for 190 runs, Cameron taking a five-wicket haul.
 Reid did not enforce the follow on (Note: In a four-day match the follow on target is 150 runs less than the team batting first made in total.
 If the team batting second fails to reach this target (235 runs in this case) they could have been asked to bat again, thus following on.
 It is a matter of match tactics whether or not the follow on is enforced.) and New Zealand scored 212 runs before declaring with nine wickets down, Burke taking another five wickets for 11 on debut.

 South Africa required 407 runs to win the match.
 McGlew, who suffered a hand injury, made 63 runs and McLean a century in under three hours, but the South Africans were bowled out for 335, New Zealand winning by 72 runs.
 The victory, which Wisden described as a "thriller", was their second in Test matches and their first away from home.
-(Note: New Zealand played its first Test match in 1930, but did not win a match until 1956 when the side, captained by John Reid, defeated the visiting West Indies side.)
+(Note: New Zealand played its first Test match in 1930, but did not win a match until 1956 when the team, captained by John Reid, defeated the visiting West Indies team.)